Viacheslav Chornovil: Return to Ukraine

+Despite Gorbachev's reforms, the Soviet government continued to intervene against Chornovil and other dissidents.
+1987 saw the state launch a smear campaign against Chornovil, in part due to internal dissent over Shcherbytsky's Russification efforts and in part due to pressure from Moscow.
+The Ukrainian Herald, which relaunched in August 1987 and published essays from prominent opposition-minded intellectuals, attracted state-backed accusations of being supported by "foreign subversive security agencies".
+Around the same time, Chornovil gave an interview to The Ukrainian Weekly, a Ukrainian diaspora newspaper, in which he freely articulated the dissident movement's attitude towards religion and Ukrainian culture.
+The government broadcast clips from the conversation on television in an attempt to tarnish Chornovil's image and that of the dissident movement, but the effort backfired.
+Martha Kolomiyets, the journalist who spoke to Chornovil, was later arrested as an "American saboteur", but by then the interview had already been widely publicised and shared.
+In December, Shcherbytsky's office made a press release that promised increased KGB surveillance of the opposition, particularly of Chornovil, which saw a new wave of attacks both from print and broadcast media.
+In an op-ed published in Lviv-based Free Ukraine newspaper, Chornovil was harshly critical of the measures and said that the treatment of himself and Mykhailo Horyn was comparable to that of Aleksandr Solzhenitsyn 15 years prior.

 Human rights activities continued to be a significant focus for Chornovil's efforts following his release.
-On 24 February 1987 he travelled to the Lubyanka Building, the KGB's headquarters in Moscow, where he spoke to employees and demanded the release of all political prisoners, the clearing of their sentences, and the return of objects seized from them during searches.
+Chornovil and Horyn joined Vasyl Barladianu, Gel, Zorian Popadiuk, and Stepan Khmara in advocating for the removal of anti-Soviet agitation from the criminal code and the release and rehabilitation of all political prisoners.
+On 24 February 1987, he travelled to the Lubyanka Building, the KGB's Moscow headquarters, where he repeated these demands and urged to return seized property.
 While at Lubyanka, he announced that, in response to official celebrations of the 1000th anniversary of the Christianization of Rus' (1988), the dissident movement would launch a campaign to reverse the decision of the 1946 Synod of Lviv that merged the Ukrainian Greek Catholic Church into the Russian Orthodox Church.

-Chornovil was one of the founding members of the Ukrainian Initiative Group for the Liberation of Prisoners of Conscience, led by Mykhailo Horyn.
-The two joined Vasyl Barladianu, Gel, Zorian Popadiuk, and Stepan Khmara in advocating for the removal of anti-Soviet agitation from the criminal code and the release and rehabilitation of all political prisoners.
-Despite Gorbachev's reforms, the Soviet government continued to intervene against Chornovil and other dissidents.
-In one instance, Chornovil was blocked from attending a planned December 1987 seminar on the rights of non-Russian nations within the Soviet Union by being called to a "preventive" interview in Lviv, where he was warned against involvement in "anti-social" activities.
+However, the government interfered with his freedom of assembly — for example, Chornovil was blocked from attending a planned December 1987 seminar on the rights of non-Russian nations within the Soviet Union by being called to a "preventive" interview in Lviv, where he was warned against involvement in "anti-social" activities.

-Shcherbytsky, facing internal dissent over Russification and pressure from Moscow due to his leading conservative role, launched a public relations campaign against Chornovil and other dissidents, accusing the Heralds editorial board of being supported by "foreign subversive services".
-A press release was issued by Shcherbytsky's office on 22 December 1987 pledging to increase KGB surveillance of dissidents, particularly Chornovil.
-Newspapers throughout the country, including Soviet Ukraine, Evening Kyiv, and Lviv Pravda were mobilised to attack the dissident movement, as were radio and television stations.
-Chornovil responded with a letter admonishing the writers of one such article in the Lviv newspaper Free Ukraine, saying that the treatment of himself and Horyn was comparable to that of Aleksandr Solzhenitsyn 15 years prior.

-On 11 March 1988 Chornovil formally re-established the Ukrainian Helsinki Group in a letter co-signed by Mykhailo Horyn and Krasivskyi, although the group had already resumed activity in the summer of the previous year.
+On 11 March 1988, Chornovil formally re-established the Ukrainian Helsinki Group in a letter co-signed by Horyn and Krasivskyi, although the group had already resumed activity in the summer of the previous year and Chornovil's Herald was its press organ.
 By this time, several independent organisations existed, such as the Lion's Society, Spadshchyna, and the Ukrainian Culturological Club.
 The fragmented nature of the dissident movement (now under the label of National Democracy) led Chornovil to begin bringing the organisations together into one structure in April 1988.